 Astigmatism occurs when the eye is oval rather than round.
 The laser can treat most levels of astigmatism.
 The laser does this by removing more tissue in one direction of the eye than another to make it more round.

-How does payment work?
+How much does LASIK cost?
 Will insurance cover LASIK?

 Some Insurance companies do offer a certain percentage off of the LASIK procedure.
 Patients should inquire with their insurance representatives to determine benefits and coverage.
-With the financing options that we have available, it can be quite affordable — as low as $79 a month.
+With the financing options that we have available, it can be quite affordable – as low as $79 a month.
 Health savings and flex spending are alternative options.
 Ask for more details about some of the low-interest financing programs we can provide for our patients.
 Visit our LASIK cost page to find out how much our procedure is for patients in Reading.

 How long will the LASIK procedure take?

 The procedure usually takes approximately 5-10 minutes per eye and is done in our LASIK Suite located right here in our office in Wyomissing, PA.
 You should plan to be in our office for about an hour to an hour and a half.
 You will go home and rest for the remainder of the day/night and return the follow day for your post-op exam before resuming full activity.

 How long will I need to take off work?

 Most patients return to work within two days; some even go back the day after surgery.

 There is almost no pain involved with LASIK.
 Most LASIK patients usually see very well the day after their procedure and may be able to resume most of their normal daily activities.
 Although the speed of visual recovery depends on each person’s individual healing time, most patients notice dramatic visual results within the first few days following their procedure.

 How long will the correction last?